What opportunities will this course give me?

 Your progress will be continuously monitored and supported by an Apprenticeship Officer.

 Typical job roles associated with this apprenticeship include: Installation Electrician or Maintenance Electrician.
 Apprenticeships are open to candidates of all ages above 16 years.
-If you are aged 19 or older, your employer will be required to co-fund the apprenticeship at a rate of 10%.

 * Please note that although this tool looks to give customers the best indication of course costs, a final cost can only be confirmed once all submitted information is verified by our information, advice and guidance team.

 If you require further advice and guidance about any of our courses, the College has a dedicated Careers Advisor who can be contacted on telephone 023 8091 1014